stmork/mrw-track-control-ng/tools/update/README.md

 # The MRW-Update tool
-The MRW-Update tool updates the firmware of all connected CAN controllers.
+The <code>MRW-Update</code> tool updates the firmware of all connected CAN controllers.
 The tool uses the firmware file located in file */lib/firmware/mrw/mrw-firmware-m32.hex*.
 There is no need for any model file since tool collects the IDs of all CAN controllers using the PING command.
 After that it is expected that all controllers will answer to any request command.

 ## Program flow
 1. Send a broadcast PING.
 All answering CAN controllers are registered by its ID.